Trinity of Marketing Measurement - Holistic Marketing Measurement (HMM)

 Seamless Data Integration, Automation and Abstraction

-To make the communication between the three components of this holistic marketing measurement system work we need frictionless data integration, automation of data flows and model updates and a certain level of abstraction and transparency.
+To make the communication between the three components of this holistic marketing measurement system, or triangulation, work we need frictionless data integration, automation of data flows and model updates, and a certain level of abstraction and transparency.

 For seamless data integration all data sources should be integrated through standardized APIs or user interfaces.
 Tracking data, user touchpoint data as well as aggregated will be made available through data storages such as AWS S3 or Google’s Big Query.
 Data from marketing tactics, where data is not readily available through APIs, e.g. Out of Home, Print campaign, PR activities or competitor activity data can be included through a standardized data uploader within the system’s dashboard.
 The goal is to minimize manual intervention and to build automated data flows wherever possible, e.g. through Out of Home campaign data that is automatically transferred from the respective agency into the system’s data storage.

 Once the data is made available, automated data flows transform and map them in the required way, so that they can be fed into the respective modeling techniques (MTA & MMM).
 Models are trained and validated automatically and scoring recalculated if needed (e.g. when new TV airing data uploaded for the past 4 weeks).